How To Replace A Garage Door Weatherstrip – It is outright frustrating to come home to a water-filled garage or soil-eroded floors.

 11. For the finishing touch, use a latex and silicone-based caulk to seal the seals’ edges and the jamb.

-Overhead Door Technicians
+Garage Door Technicians

 Attempting to replace and fix the weatherstripping of overhead doors may not be the safest option for inexperienced homeowners because this may eventually lead to unnecessary cuts and bruises.